incmix-ui/incmix-ui/CONTRIBUTING.md

 ## Setup the Project

-The following steps will get you up and running to contribute to Chakra UI:
+The following steps will get you up and running to contribute to Incmix UI:

 1. Fork the repo (click the <kbd>Fork</kbd> button at the top right of [this page](https://github.com/incmix-ui/incmix-ui))